-Stored in Amazon S3, virtual tapes can be archived to Amazon S3 Glacier Deep Archive or Amazon S3 Glacier.
+Stored in Amazon S3, virtual tapes can be archived in Amazon S3 Glacier Deep Archive or Amazon S3 Glacier.
 Think of it as storing the elements of physical backup tapes using data backed up into either Glacier Deep Archive or SE Glacier.

-If you want to use Tape Gateway with a Snowball Edge Storage Optimized device, the device would provide you with 80 terabytes or object storage or block storage and can migrate this amount of tape data to S3 Glacier Deep Archive or S3 Glacier Flexible Retrieval.
+If you want to use Tape Gateway with a Snowball Edge Storage Optimized device, the device would provide you with 80 terabytes of object storage or block storage and can migrate this amount of tape data to S3 Glacier Deep Archive or S3 Glacier Flexible Retrieval.

 Pricing of AWS Storage Gateway

 AWS adapts the pay-as-you-go pricing model for its cloud services, and AWS Storage Gateway is no exception.
-Pricing typically depends on AWS Region and the type of storage, that is, EBS or Amazon S3.
+Pricing typically depends on the AWS Region and the type of storage, that is, EBS or Amazon S3.